Skip to main content

 The interplay between sex hormones and metabolic function is complex and bidirectional.
 Estrogen, in particular, plays a significant role in glucose homeostasis, lipid metabolism, and body composition.
 Alterations in estrogen levels, whether due to natural physiological changes or therapeutic interventions, can therefore have widespread metabolic consequences.

 For instance, in men, elevated estradiol levels, often a consequence of increased aromatization during TRT, have been associated with increased insulin resistance and adverse lipid profiles.
-By mitigating this rise in estrogen, aromatase inhibitors can indirectly support metabolic health, contributing to a more favorable and improved glucose regulation.
+By mitigating this rise in estrogen, aromatase inhibitors can indirectly support metabolic health, contributing to a more favorable body composition and improved glucose regulation.
 Conversely, maintaining adequate, but not excessive, estrogen levels is important for bone health and cardiovascular function in both sexes.

 The systemic effects of aromatase inhibition extend beyond direct hormonal pathways.
 Estrogen receptors are present in numerous tissues, including the central nervous system.
 Therefore, changes in estrogen levels can influence neuroendocrine function, mood, and cognitive processes.
 A careful clinical approach considers these broader systemic impacts, aiming for a hormonal environment that supports not only physical vitality but also mental clarity and emotional stability.